yz4131/yz4131/README.md

 ### Hi there 👋

-I'm currently a Master student from Columbia University.
+I'm currently a Master student from Columbia University, specializing in Computer Science.

 <!--
 **yz4131/yz4131** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.